Neural network initialization with nonlinear characteristics and information on hierarchical features: Numerical Experiments

 Next, we apply the proposed method to a classification task on the MNIST dataset \cite{LeCun1998,Deng2012}.
 The number of training images of handwritten digits is 15,000, and that of test images is 10,000.
 Table~\ref{table_3} shows the experimental setting.
 The hyperparameter $\bm{s}_1$ is set as $\{s_{1,1}, s_{1,2}, s_{1,3}, s_{1,4}\} = \{0.01, 0.173, 0.337, 0.5\}$.
 Again, note that we do not apply the backpropagation procedure; only the samplings and the conventional linear regression on the final layer are employed.

 Figure~\ref{fig:ex_mnist_rmse} depicts the error rate of the neural network outputs for each method.
 In the classification task, the proposed method (ordered) achieves the lowest error rates in cases of large numbers of nodes.
-Hence, even in the high-dimensional inputs, the information on the spectral bias improves the performance.
+Hence, even in the high-dimensional inputs, the information on the hierarchical features improves the performance.

 Here, we comment on why the proposed method (ordered) performs worse than the reversed method when the number of nodes in the hidden layers is small.
 As we discussed in Sec.~III.~A, a small value of the hyperparameter $s_1$ mainly focuses on coarse information (low-frequency).
 Since a small number of nodes in the hidden layers cannot deal with the coarse information sufficiently, we observe poor performance.
 By contrast, a larger $s_1$ allows us to deal with detailed information.
 Note that the small number of nodes in the hidden layers corresponds to rough information processing.
 Then, it would be natural that the rough information processing of ``detailed information'' yields better performance than the rough information processing of ``coarse information.''

 Of course, the above discussion is valid only for the small number of nodes in the hidden layers, where the error rate is inherently high and performance is poor.
-As far as we checked with several different examples, activation functions and the hyperparameter settings, the information on the spectral bias works well when there is a large number of nodes in the hidden layer.
+As far as we checked with several different examples, activation functions and hyperparameter settings, the information on the hierarchical features works well when there is a large number of nodes in the hidden layer.